MohanSaiPK/the-society/README.md

 > A modern, full-featured community management platform for residential societies.

-**The Society** helps residents, guards, service providers, and society admins stay connected and efficient by offering role-based dashboards for communication, service booking, complaint resolution, visitor management, and emergencies — all in one place.
+**The Society** helps residents, guards, service providers, and society admins stay connected and efficient by offering role-based dashboards for communication, service booking, complaint resolution, visitor management, and emergencies.
+All in one place.

 ---